saulpierotti/markdown_notebook/DRD.md

 	* This also reduced variance of Infinium II
 * Cytosine methylation can also be studied by bisulphite-WGS (WGBS) or methylated DNA immunoprecipitation (MeDIP)
 	* It uses 5mC-specific antibodies

+# Practical part - doctormaragiuliabacalini
+* We will prepare a report (:/)
+* We will use mainly R
+* The CRAN repository has general statistics packages
+* Bioconductor is a repository for bioinformatics R packages
+* Contributed packages are not always reliable!

+## Workspaces, objects, syntax
+* Comments are rendered with `#`
+* Spaces are ignored except that in variable and function names
+* The R workspace contains
+* An R object is a variable
+	* It cannot contain special characters except for underscore and dot
+	* It needs to start with a letter
+	* It can be a good idea to always start variables with capital, so to not mix them up with function
+	* Objects are assigned with the assignment operator `<-` or `=`
+	* In R the operator `<-` is preferred since `=` can be mistaken by `==`
+* Data types can be symple or aggregated
+* Simple: integer, float, string, boolean, factors, NA (missing data)
+* Aggregated: vector (made of numbers or factors), list (made of any datatype), matrix (2 dimensional and numerical), dataframe (2 dimensional and of any type)
+* Even a number is actually a vector of lenght 1
+* In dataframes columns and rows have names
+* A factor is a categorical variable
+	* It is like a string but without quotes
+	* They can be put in a vector
+	* A list of strings can be converted in a vector of factors with `as.factor(list)`
+	* The function `levels(vector)` returns the possible categorical values
+* In dataframes all the strings are converted to factors
+	* This is memory effective since a single categorical variable is represented by just one integer irrespective of its lenght!
+* Logical operators
+	* Not x `!x`
+	* Or `|`
+	* And `&`
+	* `isTRUE(x)` returns True if the expression x is true
+	* `x %in% y` returns true if x is a subset of y
+* Indeces
+	* A vector is indexed as `v[i]`
+	* A matrix or dataframe as `M[i,j]`
+* Exploratory functions are particularly useful for dataframes
+* Categorical values are ordered alphabetically